lisp-mirror/clcon/doc/demo-tour.md

 Invoking tcl
 --------
-Commands starting from `..` are interpreted by tcl.
+When you enter line starting from `.. `, at the IDE prompt, the line will be treated as tcl command.
 E.g. type in ``.. tk_messageBox -message "Wow!"`` to try.
 There is also a way to invoke tcl from lisp.
 Type in `(clcon-server:eval-in-tcl "tk_messageBox -message WOW")` at the console and you'll see message box, which was invoked from the lisp side.

 Editing files
 ---------